Zeioth/power-rules-daemon/README.md

 profile = "performance"       # The power profile to switch to.

 [[rule]]
-name = "firefox"              # A word to match in the process name. profile = "balanced"          # The power profile to switch to.
+name = "firefox"              # A string to match in the process name. profile = "balanced"          # The power profile to switch to.

 ```